se-schmitt/EntropyScaling.jl/README.md

 - the thermal conductivity, and
 - diffusion coefficients.

-Currently, the following models are available:
-- Chapman-Enskog models for gases
-- Entropy Scaling framework

 The documentation of the package can be found [here][docs-dev-url].

 For the EOS calculations, additional packages need to be imported.
-Alternatively, custom EOS functions can be defined.
+Alternatively, custom EOS functions might be defined.
 Implementations of EOS models are *not* included in this package.

 ## Installation